hungphi98/Distributed-Hangman/README.md

 # Elixir_beginner
-Distributed Client for the Hangman game
+Distributed Client for the Hangman game, supports up to 20000 clients.
+Easy to scale, due to decoupling designs.

 ### How to run
 You should have Elixir on your computer.
 Instructions for installing here: https://elixir-lang.org/install.html